MRU-CSIS-3512-001-202301-LEC/course-materials/resource-list.md

 There's so much free stuff in the Pack that it's stupid.

 You'll need the Pack if you want to access the Frontend Masters I talk about below.
+And you also get access to GitHub [Codespaces](https://youtu.be/_W9B7qc9lVc) (for your own use - the Codespaces we're using for your project are separate!).

 ## Wes Bos[🔗](https://wesbos.com/)